Eugene-Ong-W-X/tp/docs/UserGuide.md

 **Q**: How do I transfer my data to another Computer?<br>
 **A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous SoConnect home folder.

+**Q**: What if I do not have the phone number/email address/address of a person whose contact I am trying to add?
+**A**: When SoConnect has more users, we plan to gather feedback for which information should be made optional.
+In the meantime, you can go ahead and add the contact by replacing the fields you do not have with dummy information. (e.g. Using `123` for the phone number, `xyz@email.com` for the email, or `xyz` for the address)

 --------------------------------------------------------------------------------------------------------------------

 # Glossary